fanily/poetriesbookstores/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 2.9.9 =
+* fixed: broken uploads with W3TC CDN option enabled
+* fixed: warning when scanning Meta Slider metadata for images
+* fixed: wp-cli command skipping pdf files
+* added: ability to view API history at https://history.exactlywww.com/
+* added: abiltiy to disable set_time_limit() function with EWWW_IMAGE_OPTIMIZER_DISABLE_STL constant
+* added: core plugin now on GitHub https://github.com/nosilver4u/ewww-image-optimizer
+* changed: removed baseline JPG encoding trial, since progressive compression is almost always smaller, and is always more desirable from a UX perspective
+* updated: cwebp version 0.5.1

+= 2.9.8 =
+* fixed: also disable parallel mode iternally if background testing is not successful
+* fixed: fatal error when WP Retina 2x is enabled with EWWW's parallel mode
+* fixed: parallel opt would hang if resizes were missing
+* fixed: prevent background test from accidentally spawning more tests
+* fixed: background test stuck in queue indefinitely if it didn't succeed

+= 2.9.7 =
+* fixed: cached value for multisite uploads directory incorrect on some sites
+* fixed: retina/hidpi images required separate async task with parallel optimization
+* fixed: retina function would try to run an async optimization even if the file didn't exist
+* fixed: one-time convert links (like JPG2PNG) from Media Library not working when Parallel mode enabled
+* fixed: mime-type meta for resizes updated on conversion and restoration
+* fixed: resizes were being checked, even if no filename was available
+* added: thread limit for parallel optimization, set to 5, can be modified by filter
+* added: filter to modify timeout for parallel optimization
+* added: filter to disable (or modify) the suffix added to converted images
+* added: debugging page to view and clear background optimization queues (must have EWWW's debug setting enabled) - under Media menu
+* changed: file types with disabled optimization no longer included in unoptimized image counts
+* changed: background mode only enabled if background test succeeds (on plugin upgrade)

 = 2.9.6 =
 * fixed: set_time_limit() was still being called in a couple spots even if set_time_limit() is disabled by PHP